Buttonwood/Bioinformatics/README.md

 Bioinformatics
 ==============

-Useful script for NGS analysis
+Some useful scripts for NGS analysis.